ldtcooper/jQuery-lite/README.md

 ### The Selector

-DOM elements can be selected with the JQL Selector `$l()`.
+DOM elements can be selected with the jQuery-Lite Selector `$l()`.
 It can take arguments in string form or in HTMLElement form, and returns a `DOMNodeCollection` object.
 If it receives a string, it will return a `DOMNodeCollection` of every DOM element that matches the CSS selector corresponding to that string.
 If fed an HTMLElement, it will return a `DOMNodeCollection` containing only that element.

 Example: